 By submitting this form, you consent to receive emails from Easy Dessert Recipes.

-For the crunchiest, most evenly coated caramel popcorn, I like to warm my popcorn slightly in the oven before adding the caramel sauce.
+For the crunchiest results, I recommend warming the popcorn slightly in the oven before adding the caramel sauce.
 This helps dry out any excess moisture from cooking it in the bag, and it helps the hot caramel flow more evenly.
 This prevents lumpy and soggy spots so you get a shatteringly crisp shell every time!

 Caramel Popcorn Recipe